- Parks (A - Z)

 - Guests should take precautions against malaria when visiting Mapungubwe.

-- All Mapungubwe’s camps are accessible by normal sedan vehicles, as are many of the roads inside the Park.
+- All Mapungubwe’s camps are accessible by normal sedan vehicles, but it is advisable to have a 4x4 or high clearance vehicle to ensure an enjoyable drive inside the park.
 There are also a number of eco-trails for which a 4x4 is required.

 - The are no debit card facilities available in the Park.
 Payments can only be made via cash or credit card.
 Cheques are not accepted.